Get advice for managing your finances and find out who to ask if you’re in hardship.

 Grow your money skills and knowledge to empower your future and gain financial confidence.

-If you’re struggling with money or unhappy, you can talk to us.
+If you’re struggling with money, you can talk to us.

-The Student Centre offers advice and guidance on issues such as managing your money and managing your mental health.
+The Student Centre offers advice and guidance on budgeting and managing your money.
+Contact email@example.com for advice.

 Support from the Students’ Union